 Because of its high density, it is used in manometers, barometers, and thermometers.
 It is also used in the production of chlorine and sodium hydroxide.

-Since this liquid form vaporizes at room temperatures, it can be dangerous.
+Since this liquid form vaporizes at room temperature, it can be dangerous.
 When liquid mercury vaporizes, it fills the surrounding air with invisible and scentless mercury atoms that easily get absorbed by the body.
 These molecules can reach into the blood (through lungs) and eventually into the brain, causing sleep disorders, agitation, and paralysis.

 That’s why liquid mercury must be handled with care.
 Cleaning up spilled liquid is even more complex than most people realize.
 Its molecules can remain on carpets and tiles for years unless the material is properly decontaminated.